briantule/reverse_proxy/README.md

 This guide will walk you through the process of cloning, setting up, and running the Flask-based reverse proxy application.

+## Step 0: Understanding this POC

+This POC will have two main files: router.py and client.py.
+Router.py will act as our reverse proxy service and client.py will act as our web service.
+We will run both services on their respective ports (8100 & 5001).

+Requests made to the reverse proxy (port 8100) will be redirected to the web server (port 5001).
+The respective responses from the web server will then get directred back to the client.
+The same pattern flow is applied for all api standard request types GET, POST, PUT, DELETE.
+Thus, this will facilitate the basic logic of a reverse proxy.

+This skeleton code can be used to explore the basic priciples, applications and benefits of a reverse proxy.
+Some improvements (scalability and security) that can be built from this would include load balancing, caching, and encryption.

 ## Prerequisites

 Ensure you have the following installed: